-What are equity shares?
+What are Equity Shares?

-Features and advantages of equity shares
+Features and Advantages of Equity Shares

+Unlike saving, investing has higher risk, but gives higher returns and if done properly, takes a shorter time to reach financial goals.
 Equity shares are considered to be a long-term financing option for companies looking to fund their business operations.
 For holders of preference shares, there are a number of perks/advantages they can enjoy.

 Admission to meetings:

 Those holding equity shares are allowed a seat at any annual and/or general body meetings the company has, alongside a say in the business functions of the family granted to them by their voting rights.